A Victorian Department of Health and Human Services partnership.

 - Are not intended to be or to replace detailed clinical practice guidelines

-Localised HealthPathways for lung, colorectal, prostate and oesophagogastric cancers, as well as melanoma, are available across the six Victorian PHNs.
+Localised HealthPathways for all of the OCPs are available across the six Victorian PHNs.
 Visit your local HealthPathways website for more information.